Could I see a princely man, that would satisfy me. - Confucius (in Giles 1998:61)

 A Gordian knot: The God of the Bible is a hater or sinners, according to the Bible, and Brahman (God) of the Bhagavad Gita is said to hate none.

 Another and another Gordian knot: The God of the Bible is corrupt as measured by normal, human standards.
 He has instituted slavery, the use of scapegoating of innocents regularly, and further - those who are drawn to Jesus are ill somehow; Jesus says only ill ones need him, and healthy ones do not need him (Mark 2:17; cf. Matthew 9:12-13).

 Better stay away from what hurts our inner beings.
 Some kinds of harm are subtler than the daily awareness manages to perceive, though [Link].

 It might pay to steer clear of bosses of vicious and harmful practices and ridicule.
 We could fare better if we were made aware and not duped and indoctrinated in the first place [More].

 The Master said, "Look at the means a man employs, observe the basis from which he acts . . .
 Where can he hide?
 Where can he hide?"
 (Confucius, in Slinderland 2003:11)

-KrishnaMuch in the Bhagavad Gita and the Uddhava Gita is said to be said by Sri Krishna -
+KrishnaMuch in the Bhagavad Gita and the Uddhava Gita is said to be told by Sri Krishna.